ON THIS PAGE

 Whereas most content is “static” (e.g., traditional blog posts, infographics, videos, etc.), interactive content is dynamic, because consumers have to engage with it in order for it to move forward (think polls, quizzes, games, and so forth).

-There are a ton of reasons why interactive content has become so popular in the world of digital marketing (and in general, for that matter).
 Here are just a few key reasons why you should consider using interactive content in your own marketing plan:

 It’s no secret that selling to someone who’s not ready to buy, or simply not interested in what you’re offering, is a surefire recipe for disaster.
 However, you could still miss golden opportunities to nurture leads and close sales if you’re not interacting with your consumers the way they want you to interact with them.